news/ Nachrichten/ noticias/ nouvelles

 Passacaglia and Gigues (2011)

-composed at the request of Lee's SSO colleague,
+Composed at the request of Lee's SSO colleqgue, principal double-bassist Kees Boersma.

-The stately 3/4 rhythm of the ancient street-dance
+The stately 3/4 rhythm of the ancient street dance "passacaglia"

 Legends of the Old Castle (2012)